micro-os-plus/web-jekyll/pages/user-manual/semaphores.md

 {
   // ...

-  // Create a binary semaphore, with the initial count as 0. semaphore_binary sb1 { "sb1", 0 };
+  // Create a local binary semaphore object instance,
+  // with the initial count as 0. semaphore_binary sb1 { "sb1", 0 };

-  // Create a binary semaphore, with the initial count as 1. semaphore_binary sb2 { "sb2", 1 };
+  // Create a local binary semaphore object instance,
+  // with the initial count as 1. semaphore_binary sb2 { "sb2", 1 };

+  // Create a local binary semaphore object instance,
-  // Create a counting semaphore, with max 7 items and the initial count as 0. semaphore_counting sc1 { "sc1", 7, 0 };
+  // with max 7 items and the initial count as 0. semaphore_counting sc1 { "sc1", 7, 0 };

+  // Create a local binary semaphore object instance,
-  // Create a counting semaphore, with max 7 items and the initial count as 7. semaphore_counting sc2 { "sc2", 7, 7 };
+  // with max 7 items and the initial count as 7. semaphore_counting sc2 { "sc2", 7, 7 };

   // Beware of local static instances, since they'll use atexit()